 If you want to start the statement in this box, you can do this and then save it as a draft.
-Once you are happy with it and t has been checked by your supervisor you can mark the section as complete via the Save and Preview Screen.
+Once you are happy with your personal statement and it has been checked by a member of staff, you can mark the section as complete via the Save and Preview Screen.